kiran-brahma/dante-astro-theme/src/content/books/lessons-from-the-titans.md

 - As your business grows, complexity and bureaucracy become the norm, as seen in GE.
 Danaher focused on being lean, avoiding the same issues.
 - When things are bad, make difficult and unpopular decisions as soon as possible, instead of avoiding them until the last moment.
 - Focus on ensuring that costs and liabilities are properly controlled before shifting to growth mode.
 - Keep a tight leash on fixed costs.
-When people hire more people, leading to unproductivity, it can lead to issues, as seen in GE.
+When people hire more people, leading to low productivity, it can lead to issues, as seen in GE.
 - Pay people for what you expect them to do tomorrow, not just for today.
 - Local strategies yield better results than global ones.